 Why the GCA Is Concerned About Ofcom’s Consultation on the Universal Service

-The GCA Council are deeply concerned that Ofcom’s current consultation on the future of the postal Universal Service is unbalanced and risks undermining the long-term viability of letter-sending in the UK.
+The GCA is concerned that Ofcom’s current consultation on the future of the postal Universal Service is unbalanced and risks undermining the long-term viability of letter-sending in the UK.
 Specifically, in our view:

 - It fails to consider how regulatory decisions affect consumer behaviour, increasing the risk of an accelerated decline in volumes — and potentially a future public bailout of Royal Mail.